-- Electronic submission of an intent to take the comprehensive exam (form "Declaration of Qualification for PhD Comprehensive Examination" found on) must be presented to the Graduate Program Director with a printed copy to the Student Services Coordinator: before August 15th - Electronic submission of a written proposal (PDF file), exam statement (form "PhD Comprehensive Examination Statement of Topical Areas and Personal Contribution to the Formulation of Ideas & Research") to the Graduate Program Director (the 1st attempt): before September 15th - Review of proposal by the student's committee members and the Examining Committee Chair.
-All reviewers will calculate a score and the Examining Committee Chair will average the scores and submit comments/scores to the Graduate Program Director by October 15th - Feedback to the student on the written proposal by the Graduate Program Director: by October 15th - The student should meet with each member of the examination committee for additional comments concerning the written proposal and topics: before November 15rd. - If the student receives a "pass" in the first attempt of the written proposal, schedule Oral Exam: before December 1st - If the student receives a "fail" in the first attempt of the written proposal, he/she should complete the following-- - Resubmission of a written proposal: before January 15th - Receive feedback from committee members/Examining Committee Chair (of the 2nd attempt of the written proposal): before February 15th - Schedule the Oral exam the first attempt (if the student receives a "pass" in the written exam in the 2nd attempt): before March 15th - If the student receives a "fail" in the first attempt of the oral exam, the time for the second attempt will be suggested by the committee.
+- Electronic submission of an intent to take the comprehensive exam ("Declaration of Qualification for Ph.D.
+Comprehensive Examination" form) must be presented to the Graduate Program Director with a printed copy to the Student Services Coordinator: before August 15th - Electronic submission of a written proposal (PDF file), exam statement ("Ph.D.
+Comprehensive Examination Statement of Topical Areas and Personal Contribution to the Formulation of Ideas & Research" form) to the Graduate Program Director (the 1st attempt): before September 15th - Review of the proposal by the student's committee members and the Examining Committee Chair.
+All reviewers will calculate a score and the Examining Committee Chair will average the scores and submit comments/scores to the Graduate Program Director by October 15th - Feedback to the student on the written proposal by the Graduate Program Director: by October 15th - The student should meet with each member of the examination committee for additional comments concerning the written proposal and topics: before November 15th - If the student receives a "pass" on the first attempt at the written proposal, he/she needs to schedule Oral Exam to be held before the end of finals week of the fall semester.
+If the exam cannot be scheduled before the end of finals week due to scheduling conflicts, it must be scheduled as soon as possible based on the first availability of all the committee members. - If the student receives a "fail" on the first attempt at the written proposal, he/she should complete the following-- - Resubmission of a written proposal: before January 15th - Receive feedback from committee members/Examining Committee Chair (of the 2nd attempt of the written proposal): before February 15th - Schedule the Oral exam the first attempt (if the student receives a "pass" on the written exam on the 2nd attempt): before March 15th - If the student receives a "fail" on the first attempt at the oral exam, the time for the second attempt will be suggested by the committee.
 This second attempt must be completed before September 15th of the following year, or less than one year from the start date to meet Graduate School Policies and Procedures.